Trigger MetaDataExtraction after file upload

 If there is the fear to overload the system, a threshold (number of files on upload) could be added where to disable the metadata extraction.
 However, I believe on the majority of cases that won't be a problem.

-#8 Updated by Fabien Udriot about 5 years ago
+#8 Updated by Fabien Udriot over 6 years ago

 (By overloading the system, I meant slowing down the upload <-- just for the sake of clarity.)